annicamclean/digital-garden-jekyll/_notes/Pages/00-09 System/02 Notes/The Art of Learning.md

 **RELEASE DATE:** 2007

 ## Notes
-*SUMMARY:* The Art of Learning goes over the life of Josh Waitzkin as a high performer in different activities and how to get to her level.
+*SUMMARY:* The Art of Learning goes over the life of Josh Waitzkin as a high performer in different activities and how to get to his level.

 ### Chapter Overview
 - Two Approaches to Learning: The Growth Mindset vs the Fixed Mindset